7 Best Driving Games For PC

 If you’re a true gamer and you think of rally games, Colin McRae rally is most likely one of the first to come to mind from way back in 1998.
-Rally games have evolved immensely ever since and the latest offering from the DiRT series is no exception.
+Rally games have evolved immensely ever since, and the DiRT series’ latest offering is no exception.

-Steering away from what you may expect from the earlier DiRT games, DiRT Rally is their shot at creating a realistic sim that makes nailing manouvers such as the ‘Scandi Flick’ even more satisfying than ever!
-If you prefer the arcade-feel, perhaps consider Codemasters’ ‘DiRT 4′ offering.
+Steering away from what you may expect from the earlier DiRT games, DiRT Rally is their shot at creating a realistic sim that makes nailing maneuvers such as the ‘Scandi Flick’ even more satisfying than ever!
+If you prefer the arcade feel, perhaps consider Codemasters’ ‘DiRT 4′ offering.

 DiRT Rally review